Team-TAU/tau/README.md

 # :microphone: Introduction

-TAU provides a single, locally-managed websocket connection for all of Twitch's realtime APIs.
-Currently, Twitch's realtime APIs are broken up into [EventSub WebHooks](https://dev.twitch.tv/docs/eventsub) and [PubSub WebSockets](https://dev.twitch.tv/docs/pubsub).
+TAU provides a single, locally-managed websocket connection for all of Twitch's [EventSub](https://dev.twitch.tv/docs/eventsub) API.

-In order for a Twitch bot or overlay to be interactive, it needs to tap into the realtime events sent over the Twitch APIs.
-This typically requires setting up multiple protocols: a webhook on the server-side and websockets on the client-side.
-It also requires you to keep track of multiple Twitch access tokens.
-This is where TAU comes in!
-TAU takes care of all this for you and also adds the ability to replay past events and generate test events of your own from a user friendly UI.
+TAU adds the ability to replay past events and generate test events of your own from a user friendly UI.
 Additionally, all events are stored in a database.